Some counterexamples on the behaviour of real-valued functions and their derivatives: Some more things you can do with

-\section{Some more things you can do with $x\mapsto \sin\frac{1}{x}$}
+\section{Some more things you can do with $x\mapsto x^k\sin\frac{1}{x^m}$}

-Functions of the kind $x\mapsto x^k\sin\frac{1}{x^m}$ are popular counterexamples in basic calculus.
-For instance, the function $x\mapsto x^2\sin\frac{1}{x^2}$ shows that derivatives are not necessarily continuous, that they can even be unbounded on compact intervals, and that differentiable functions need not be rectifiable on compact intervals, i.e. their graph can have infinite length.
-(From the point of view of complex analysis, of course the interesting properties of these functions are related to the fact that $z\mapsto z^m \sin\frac{1}{z}$ has an essential singularity at $z=0$.)
+The functions $x\mapsto x^k\sin\frac{1}{x^m}$ (where $k\ge 0, m\ge 1$) and related functions are a popular source of enlightening counterexamples in basic calculus, see, for example, \cite[Chapter~3]{GelbaumOlmsted}) and for a more detailed discussion of the properties of those functions \cite[Section 4.5]{AppellA}, \cite{AppellB} and \cite{AppellRoos}.
+For instance, the function $x\mapsto x^2\sin\frac{1}{x^2}$ shows that derivatives are not necessarily continuous, that they can even be unbounded on compact intervals, and that differentiable functions need not be rectifiable on compact intervals, i.e. their graphs can have infinite length.
+(From the point of view of complex analysis, the interesting properties of these functions are of course related to the fact that $z\mapsto z^k \sin\frac{1}{z^m}$ has an essential singularity at $z=0$.)